iamanissa/cruelty-free-makeup-api/README.md

 ## Websites
 Websites is where you can purchase a brand from. brand has_many websites that a user can go to in order to purchase products from that brand.

+## Stores
+Where each product can be purchased with links.